[The Tardis in the Matrix] Evangelicals

 i] Pietism - sanctification by obedience

-Pietism is an ever present virus, and over the last 50 years, Evangelical Anglicans have increasingly been infected with it.
+Pietism is an ever present virus, and over the last 60 years, Evangelical Anglicans have increasingly been infected with it.
 The infection has to do with an understanding of the sovereign grace of God, or as the Wesleyans called it, "a full understanding of the doctrine of justification."
-We have moved, ever so slightly, from the notion that justification and sanctification / holiness are appropriated by the same mechanism, namely a gift of God's grace appropriated through the instrument of faith in the faithfulness of Christ.
+We have moved, ever so slightly, from the notion that justification and sanctification / holiness are appropriated by the same mechanism, namely a gift of God's grace through the instrument of faith in the faithfulness of Christ.

 The shift involves a move toward the notion that sanctification is progressed by obedience, rather than faith.
 Instead of seeing our sanctification, our holiness, as wholly a work of God's sovereign grace appropriated through faith, we have moved toward a reliance on effort - doing rather than receiving.
 We have tended toward the view that effort applied to the law (the moral law and the law of Christ), both confirms our standing in the sight of God and progresses our sanctification.
 So, whereas both our actual state (justification: just-if-I'd never sinned; standing perfect in the sight of God in Christ) and the process of becoming holy (sanctification: the progressive realisation of the person we are in Christ) are integrally linked by grace through faith, the pietist tends to shift the process from faith to that of obedience, while limiting their state / standing, with respect to holiness, to conversion, and possibly an arbitrary holiness throughout life (eg., Wesley's "moment-by-moment non-transgression of the known will of God").

 The inevitable result of a sanctification by works approach is a tendency toward guilt-dissipating piety (pietism, legalism, pharisaism).
 Evangelical clergy affected by this virus began to view Anglican liturgical tradition as tainted and unreformed - unholy.
-Whereas an Anglican minister was once expected to seek out the unbaptised and baptise them, increasingly the new breed of Evangelical clergy would only baptise the children of church attenders - their own holiness was at state.
-Christian symbols (eg., the cross) began to disappear from church buildings, and liturgical Prayer Book services were slowly run down, disrespect, and finally killed off.
+Whereas an Anglican minister was once expected to seek out the unbaptised and baptise them, increasingly the new breed of Evangelical clergy would only baptise the children of church attenders - their own holiness was at stake.
+Christian symbols (eg., the cross) began to disappear from church buildings, and liturgical Prayer Book services were slowly run down, disrespected, and finally killed off.
 By the late 90's, the majority of Low Church Evangelical parishes had relegated their liturgical Prayer Book service to a single early Sunday morning service.
 Reforming zeal has even seen many of these services killed off.
 The covid shutdowns provided cover to this end.

 Devising paradigms of purity, at the expense of the sovereign grace of God, has undermined trust in the worship traditions and polity of the Anglican church.